simple-sifu/nest/src/typescript/features/annotations/README.md

 6. Interfaces - General strategy for Reusable Code in TS
 ```
-a. create functions that accept arguments that are typed with interfaces
+a. create functions that accept arguments that are typed with interfaces.
+As much as possible.

 b.
 Objects/classes can decide to implement a given interface to work with a function